kstenschke/doShell/README.md

 Possible usecases are creation of productivity macros and  infoSec reconnaisance tools.
-**Note:** End-to-end browser testing should NOT be a doShell usecase, as [Selenium](https://www.selenium.dev/) based solutions prove much more effective.
+**Note:** End-to-end browser testing should NOT be a doShell usecase, as [Selenium](https://www.selenium.dev/) based solutions prove more effective.

 ### Features